Charlotte Car Accident Lawyer Explains the Complexities of Multi-Vehicle Accident Claims

 - The Nissan driver does not initially know what caused the truck to move into the oncoming lane of traffic.
 The Nissan driver might initially assume that the truck driver was responsible because he was trying to make a turn before the traffic was clear.

 - The Ford driver could potentially introduce an unseen fourth participant.
 Out of fear of job loss, that driver might have been forced by an employer to talk on the phone while driving.
-As long as the driver was over 18 years old, no current NC law prohibits hand-held phone use, so there might be an argument supporting the idea that the individual on the other end of the line actually contributed the accident.
+As long as the driver was over 18 years old, no current NC law prohibits hand-held phone use, so there might be an argument supporting the idea that the individual on the other end of the line actually contributed to the accident.

 The allegations of any party involved in the accident could potentially add complications when the truck and Nissan drivers pursue compensation from the Ford driver.